cs-uob/COMS20012/docs/labs/lab 5.md

 # Lab 5: Memory Layout and Assembly Refresher

 In this lab, you will be introduced to Assembly and memory layout using GDB.
-You will need this unerstanding for the coming labs and also to better comprehend the coming lectures.
+You will need this understanding for the coming labs and also to better comprehend the coming lectures.

 ## 1. Setting up Vagrant